 2) How might staff be able to use it?

 The software converts test questions written in Microsoft Word into Blackboard test questions.
 Respondus allows staff to quickly and easily create large sets of questions, to build exams or question pools in Blackboard.
 It works with a range of question types, including multiple choice, multiple answer, matching, jumbled sentence and fill in the blanks questions.
-Respondus can also be used to download exams from Blackboard with or without answers.
+Respondus can also be used to download exams from Blackboard to create a Word version, with or without answers.

 3) How might it benefit students?